 There is also a full bathroom available, just like in a hotel!

 In the morning the tech will wake you up, take off all the sensors and send you home.

 What happens when the sleep study is done?

-When the study is done, I can look at it through my computer and let you and your grown-ups know how you slept at night.
-I also use the information from the studyto figure out how to help your sleep issues.
+When the study is done, our team will watch it through computers and let you and your grown-ups know how you slept at night.
+We also use the information from the study to figure out how to help your sleep issues.